© 2025 Texas Public Radio

 Catholics in San Antonio joined millions of people around the world to cheer as the Vatican presented Leo XIV — formerly Cardinal Robert Prevost from Chicago — to the church's 1.4 billion followers.

-The Archdiocese of San Antonio planned a 7 p.m.
-Mass at San Fernando Cathedral to celebrate the new leader of the Catholic world.
+The Archdiocese of San Antonio held a Mass on Thursday at 7 p.m. at San Fernando Cathedral to celebrate the new leader of the Catholic world.

 Nuns react to white smoke from the chimney on the Sistine Chapel, indicating that a new pope has been elected, at the Vatican, on May 8, 2025.